Below, we will look at the most common reasons and attempt to offer some guidance on analyzing and resolving them.

 Has the affected user successfully made/received calls previously?

 Are they successfully registering to their PBX/Trunk?

 Are their Microsoft Teams User credentials still valid?

 Has anything on the user's Microsoft profile been amended, such as a new calling plan or a licence change?

-Has the user's licence expired or been removed?
+Has the user's licence expired on our portal or has it been removed?